CDL-Quantum/Hackathon2020/AB/README.md

 ## Process

 We use the EMBER data set and do a traditional DBSCAN to form a baseline clustering of data classically.
-We then prepare the data in the same fashion as we did with DBSCAN, but instead of DBSCAN, we formulate the problem into an Ising Hamiltonian suitable for the D-Wave hybrid solver.
+We then formulate the data into an Ising hamiltonian and run it through a classical TABU solver to ensure we are on the right path.
+Once verified, we continue to run the same hamiltonian on the D-Wave hybrid solver.

 ## Results